arhanashik/Todo/README.md

 - firebase auth UI and
 - firestore

-Users can sign up with email and password or can continue with google.
+Users can sign up with email and password or can continue with google and can manage their to-do list with it.

 ## Features
 - Continue with google